tools-integration/tools-integration.github.io/Products/TOOLS-SDK.md

         <strong>Impact</strong>
       </td>
       <td>
-        We designed the TOOLS-SDK Spack meta-package to build and deploy a collection of TOOLS SDK member packages, including Darshan, Dyninst, HPCToolkit, PAPI, and TAU.
+        We designed the TOOLS SDK Spack config templates to be a baseline for creating environments to building and deploy a collection of TOOLS SDK member packages, including Darshan, Dyninst, HPCToolkit, PAPI, and TAU.
         This capability enables optimal features for specific environments and facilitates interoperability with other packages within the TOOLS SDK.
       </td>
     </tr>
     <tr>